wp-plugins/bulletproof-security/readme.txt

 * HUD Success / Error message display
 * i18n Language Translation coding

+= BulletProof Security Login Security & Monitoring Features =

+* Log All User Account Logins or Log Only User Account Lockouts
+* Logged DB Fields: User ID, Username, Display Name, Email, Role, Login Time, Lockout Expires, IP Address, Hostname, Request URI
+* Email Alerting Options: User Account is locked out, An Administrator Logs in, An Administrator Logs in and when a User Account is locked out, Any User logs in when a User Account is locked out, Do Not Send Email Alerts
+* Login Security Additional Options: Max Login Attempts, Automatic Lockout Time, Manual Lockout Time, Max DB Rows To Show, Turn On/Turn Off
+* Dynamic DB Form: Lock, Unlock, Delete
+* Enhanced Search: Allows you to search all of the Login Security database rows/Fields
+* Stand-alone Unlock Form bpsunlock.php: Unlock User Accounts without having to be logged into the WP Dashboard
+* Please click the Login Security Blue Read Me help button for full descriptions of all features and options.

 == Installation ==

-1. Install, activate plugin, click AutoMagic buttons and Activate BulletProof Modes.
+1. Install, activate plugin, click AutoMagic buttons, Activate BulletProof Modes, choose Login Security options and turn On Login Security.
 2. Download Installation:
 3. Download the bulletproof-security.zip file to your computer and unzip it.
 4. Upload the bulletproof-security folder (including all files within) to your /wp-content/plugins folder.
-5. Activate plugin, click AutoMagic buttons and Activate BulletProof Modes.
+5. Activate plugin, click AutoMagic buttons, Activate BulletProof Modes, choose Login Security options and turn On Login Security.
 6. Enjoy!

 == Frequently Asked Questions ==

-= How does the BulletProof Security Plugin work? =
+= How does the BulletProof Security Plugin htaccess Core work? =

 The BulletProof Security Plugin allows you to instantly create and activate .htaccess website security with one click (ok maybe a few clicks) for your website without having to know anything about .htaccess files.
 The Master